Appliance for Immune- difusion test in agar wells

 Also, in experimental work or in cases of research of vaccinas to new virus, this kind of equipment is used with agar-fixation galss table.
 Special shape of lines after precipitation reaction render visual information about antibody and anti-gene interaction, and hence, effectiveness of vaccine.

-After didtribuing hot agar in thin layer the researcher makes 7 perforation (wells) to be filled with serum (central well), and with buffer including varity of anti-dots - around in other six wells.
+After hot agar is evenly spread in thin (2-3 mm) film, the researcher makes 7 perforation (wells) to be filled with serum (central well), and with buffer including varity of anti-dots - around in other six wells.

 After contact piercing of 7 wells in agar, he central part (circles) have to be removed by aspitation, or special vacuum pump.
 For inerpretation of the results, diffuse light source is needed.